negarprh/Canadian-Tech-Internships-2026/README.md

 ### 🚀 **Found a new internship?**
 Add it in **under 1 minute** → **Issues → New issue → Add internship**
-The bot will open a PR automatically.
+It will open a PR automatically.

 📘 Details: [CONTRIBUTING.md](CONTRIBUTING.md)